You're charming

-"you're charming" is the third episode of the fourth season of the American dark comedy crime drama television series Barry.
+"you're charming" is the third episode of the fourth season of the American crime tragicomedy television series Barry.
 It is the 27th overall episode of the series and was written by Emma Barrie and directed by series creator Bill Hader, who also serves as lead actor.
 It was first broadcast on HBO in the United States on April 23, 2023, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 The previous seasons saw Barry try to decide between both lives, which culminated in his arrest.
 In the episode, Barry's actions unleash consequences, as Hank hires hitmen to kill him in prison.
 Meanwhile, Gene finds that his exaggerated description of his relationship with Barry may have severe consequences to Barry's incoming trial.

 According to Nielsen Media Research, the episode was seen by an estimated 0.208 million household viewers and gained a 0.03 ratings share among adults aged 18–49.
 The episode received critical acclaim from critics, who praised the episode's humor, character development, performances and Hader's directing.
 For the episode, Bill Hader received a nomination for Outstanding Lead Actor in a Comedy Series at the 75th Primetime Emmy Awards.